MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+2024-08-03 - Rebuild the test ADF image using the rebuilt batspr.shrunk and mapgr.shrunk files which were rebuilt from the source data.
+So this disk image now contains a rebuilt titleprg.shrunk, batspr1.shrunk and mapgr.shrunk files.
+[DosCrackShrinkler_rebuild.adf](./crack/packedcrack/DosCrackShrinkler_rebuild.adf) - give it a go ( works on my machine **:)** )

+2024-08-03 - Added raw data project for batspr1.iff, this file is data only.
+Need to get around to adding a test GFX viewer to the project in the furure.

 2024-08-03 - Added raw data project for mapgr.iff, this file is data only.
-Might get around to adding a test GFX viewer to the project in the future.
+Need to get around to adding a test GFX viewer to the project in the future.

 2024-08-01 - Have been disassmbling the 'code1' program for the level 1 of the game, have formatted the code enough to enable the code to assemble without error.
 There are a couple of code warnings remaining, I've also noticed some self modifying code contained with the program :-( [VSCode Project Link](./gamesource/code1/)